annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 	<img src="/assets/images/justice.png">
 </figure>

+> This post is my $0.02 in the ongoing debate about ACL peer review reform.
+TLDR if you've missed that: ACL is discussing the ways to improve peer review, and released [short-term](https://www.aclweb.org/adminwiki/index.php?title=Short-Term_Reform_Proposals_for_ACL_Reviewing) and [long-term](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal) review proposals that generated many lively discussions on Twitter and in ACL 2020.
+The debate is still going on, and ACL actively solicited community feedback.
+So far the proposals focused on new workflows and efficiency of the process; I'm arguing for broadening the goals so as to also improve author anonymity -- all the way up to the best paper award committees.

-## Why peer review should be fully anonymous
+## Why peer review needs to be fully anonymous

 It is a truth universally acknowledged that when the reviewers aware of the identity of the authors, they are strongly biased towards established authors and famous labs {% cite TomkinsZhangEtAl_2017_Reviewer_bias_in_single-_versus_double-blind_peer_review %}.

 Ok, well, at least it *should* be a truth universally acknowledged.
 One of the most famous experiments on this was done nearly 30 years ago {% cite PetersCeci_1982_fate_of_published_articles_submitted_again %}.
 They resubmitted 12 articles to reputable psychology journals that already *published* these very same articles - but they changed the authors' names and institutions changed to unknown names.
 Only 8% of editors and reviewers noticed the resubmisson, and 89% recommended rejection, in many cases for 'methodology flaws'!

 Note that this was 30 years ago, before we had Twitter and blogs.
-The research community has since made a lot of progress in developing 'PR review' techniques: a famous lab can have  a specific preprint widely discussed before it is even sent for review.
-That creates the impression that the community already accepted and validated this work, and so of course the reviewers should recommend it for acceptance.
+The research community has since made a lot of progress in developing 'PR review' techniques: a famous lab can have a specific preprint widely discussed before it is even submitted for review.
+That wide discussion by itself creates the impression that the community already accepted and validated this work, and so of course the reviewers should recommend it for acceptance.

 That's not even the worst part.
 It is a truth less universally acknowledged that non-anonymous peer review, like any other non-anonymous human interaction, is at risk of being compromised by social biases, such as biases by race, gender, ethnicity, age group.
 There is more than enough evidence to be concerned {%  cite BornmannMutzEtAl_2007_Gender_differences_in_grant_peer_review_meta-analysis KaatzGutierrezEtAl_2014_Threats_to_objectivity_in_peer_review_case_of_gender HojatGonnellaEtAl_2003_Impartial_Judgment_by_Gatekeepers_of_Science_Fallibility_and_Accountability_in_Peer_Review_Process %}, and to do something while we're educating ourselves on the subject.

 A key point here is that this applies even when the biases are unconscious.
 Say, we may be absolutely sure that neither the race of the authors, nor the prestige of their institution has anything to do with our opinion of a paper.
 The problem is that our conscious selves are not really trustworthy.
-So, given the human cognitive limitations, the best thing we can do is a fully anonymous peer-review process.
+So, given human cognitive limitations, the best thing we can do is a fully anonymous peer-review process.

 ## Isn't it fully anonymous already?